Bearded Dragon Brumation Symptoms

 - Less active, lethargic, lazy

-- Sleeping earlier than normal, or sleeping during the day
+- Sleeping earlier than usual, or sleeping during the day

 - Eat less or stop eating altogether